Taiwan: China, Russia disrupting, threatening world order

-TAIPEI, Taiwan (AP) — Taiwan’s leader on Friday said China and Russia are “disrupting and threatening the world order” through Beijing’s recent large-scale military exercises near the island and Moscow’s invasion of Ukraine.
+TAIPEI, Taiwan (AP) — Taiwan’s leader on Friday said China and Russia are “disrupting and threatening the world order” with Beijing’s recent large-scale military exercises near the island and Moscow’s invasion of Ukraine.

 President Tsai Ing-wen was speaking during a meeting in Taipei with U.S. Sen. Marsha Blackburn, who is on the second visit by members of Congress since House Speaker Nancy Pelosi’s trip earlier this month.
-That visit prompted China to launch the exercises that saw it fire numerous missiles and send dozens of warplanes and ships to virtually surround the island, including across the center line in the Taiwan Strait that has long been a buffer between the sides.
+That visit prompted China to launch military exercises in which it fired numerous missiles and sent dozens of warplanes and naval ships to virtually surround the island.
+Some ships crossed the center line in the Taiwan Strait that has long been a buffer between the sides.

-China claims Taiwan as its own territory to be brought under its control by force if necessary.
-Beijing has also boosted relations with Russia and is seen as tacitly supporting its attack on Ukraine.
+China claims Taiwan as its own territory, to be brought under its control by force if necessary.
+Beijing has also boosted its relations with Russia and is seen as tacitly supporting Moscow's attack on Ukraine.

 “These developments demonstrate how authoritarian countries are disrupting and threatening the world order,” Tsai said.